-- If approved by local ordinance, a licensed premises may be extended to allow outdoor seating for the possession and consumption of alcoholic beverages. - If a permittee extends the premises, the following documents must be provided to their ALE District office and to the Commission: written notification of the extension, a diagram of the premises boundaries, and written permission by the owner for use of the property. - Extended area must be visibly and vertically marked. - Extended area is to comply with laws governing accessibility.
+• If approved by a local ordinance, a licensed premises may be extended to allow outdoor seating for the possession and consumption of alcoholic beverages.

+• If a permittee extends the premises, the following documents must be provided to their local ALE District office and to the Commission: written notification of the extension, a diagram of the premises boundaries, and written permission by the owner for use of the property.

+• The extended area must be visibly and vertically marked.

+• The extended area must comply with laws governing accessibility.